phone in hand

 You will see as you choose to be intentional with your time and present with your children what a blessing it can be.
 I am sure some of the quarreling among your little ones will cut down.
 You will be able to start thinking more about whatever systems you need to put in place to do what you need to do.
 As you spend less time scrolling, you will be able to do more of what you need to do, and that will cut down on your overwhelm.

 Yes, life is full.
 Yes, I want to be an intentional mom.
 When I use my phone intentionally, I have more time to do what really matters.
-While nursing my baby I can read to my other children, something I have always wanted to do but “didn’t have the time for.”
+By healthy screen use we can take the good and about the bad of the online world.

 You can do it too, mama!